Our State of Curiosity

 Is Curiosity in our DNA?

 Since 2016, our Curiosity Initiative has communicated the benefits of increased workplace curiosity.
 But, are we (as a company) really curious?
 And, more importantly, how are we doing, when comparing our curiosity with employees from other companies.
 We invited our colleagues in 23 countries to share thoughts on curiosity’s role in the workplace.
-Explore the fascinating results and learn more about our commitment to curiosity in a foreword from our Executive Board Chairman and CEO, Stefan Oschmann.
+Explore the fascinating results and learn more about our commitment to curiosity in a foreword from our Former Executive Board Chairman and CEO, Stefan Oschmann.

 Our 2020 State of Curiosity Report is a continuation of research carried out in a 2018 global study – which posed the same questions to 3,004 respondents in the US, Germany, and China.
 Respondents of the 2018 study came from five different sectors (Healthcare, Public Administration, Scientific R&D, Technology and Manufacturing), and were not associated with our company.